Category Archive : tours-delphi-meteora-2-day/

 THE ABOVE PRICES INCLUDE:

-– Pick up/drop off from or near your hotel (See the hotel list at the footer of this website).
+– Pick up/drop off near your hotel (See the list on the footer of this site).

-(This service is from central hotels in Athens.
-The airport and the Port of Piraeus are not included).
+(This service is from central hotels in Athens).

-– Entrance fees to the Delphi site and the 2 monasteries that are open on the day that you visit Meteora.
+– Entrance fees to the Delphi site and 2 monasteries. open on the day that you visit Meteora.

 – Short stopover at the monument of the Spartan King Leonidas at THERMOPYLAE